koltyakov/gosip/README.md

 }
 ```

-AuthCnfg's from different strategies contains different options relevant for a specified auth type.
+AuthCnfg from different strategies contains different options relevant for a specified auth type.

 The authentication options can be provided explicitly or can be read from a configuration file (see [more](#authentication-strategies-1)).